 The situation of LGBT persons in Malawi is still perilous and demands more concerted action from civil society and activists.
-There is a need to intensify our efforts to combat homophobia.
+There is a need to intensify efforts to combat homophobia.
 However, this is easier said than done.
-Winning this fight is a challenge that will require not only resources on our part but also effective strategies and critical reflections on the role of donors and international partners.
-I mentioned earlier on in this chapter that Malawi does not need a 'shock and awe' approach to change its stance on homosexuality.
-We need to approach this issue tactfully and with more understanding.
+Winning this fight is a challenge that will require resources, effective strategies and critical reflections on the role of donors and international partners.
+This chapter mentioned earlier that Malawi does not need a 'shock and awe' approach to change its stance on homosexuality.
+The issue needs to be approached tactfully and with more understanding.
 Threats of aid cuts if the country does not decriminalise homosexuality will not yield anything.
-The best approach, in my view, is to convince people to accept these issues through dialogue with respect for their views.
+The best approach, in my view, is to convince people to accept these issues through dialogue with respect for their opinions.
 Understanding, respect and dialogue are required here.
 We need to dialogue with the community.
 We also need to start talking with government.

-One of the reasons government has waxed and waned on this issue is possibly our approach.
-As noted earlier, in the recent past, we have relentlessly attacked government on its governance failures and weaknesses.
-In self-defence, government has picked on the gay rights issue and tried to gain public sympathy, knowing that this is an issue that most Malawians are not happy about.
-We can change that!
-We can change that - not by giving a blind eye to government's failures and weaknesses but doing it in a way that does not make actors feel inferior or useless.
+It may be that the approach of LGBT activists is one of the reasons the government has waxed and waned on this issue.
+As noted earlier, we have, in the recent past, relentlessly attacked government on its governance failures and weaknesses.
+But in self-defence, government has picked on the gay rights issue and tried to gain public sympathy, knowing that most Malawians are not happy about it.
+We can change that! - not by turning a blind eye to government's failures and weaknesses but doing so in a way that does not make actors feel inferior or useless.
 Experience has shown that the current administration in Malawi does not respond well to public criticism.
-A closed door approach would perhaps be necessary to draw government's attention to the fact that political rhetoric is contradicting policy or expert opinion on homosexuality and that this will have serious implications in the consolidation of human rights and the national goal of closing the tap of new HIV infections by 2015.
+A closed-door approach would perhaps be necessary to draw government's attention to the fact that political rhetoric is contradicting policy or expert opinion on homosexuality, and that this will have serious implications in the consolidation of human rights and the national goal of turning off the tap of new HIV infections by 2015.

-While talking to government, we will also need to start up a conversation with fellow members of civil society.
+While talking to government, LGBT people will also need to start up a conversation with fellow members of civil society.
 Civil society is an important ally in this fight for LGBT rights.
-If we can speak with one voice on this issue, then it would be easier to convince the public to see the issue our way.
+Speaking with one voice on this issue makes it easier to convince the public to see the issue our way.
 There are many reasons why a majority of CSOs are reluctant to get involved.
-Firstly, many staff members of the local CSOs are poorly informed on LGBT issues.
-The culture and education system in Malawi do not provide a good context for understanding diversity and different sexualities.
-Due to lack of awareness, many CSO staff members hold many of the misconceptions and prejudices which exist in their society.
+First, several staff members from local CSOs are poorly informed on LGBT issues.
+The culture and education system in Malawi does not provide a good context for understanding diversity and different sexualities.
+Due to lack of awareness, many CSO staff members hold many of the misconceptions and prejudices existing in their society.

 Of course there are other issues besides lack of awareness.
 Many CSOs view the LGBT issue as too hot to handle.
-CSOs would rather concentrate on issues that are popular with the majority of the population such as children's rights rather than issues that may attract a public backlash.
-For faith-based CSOs,

-LGBT issues are particularly tricky.
+CSOs would rather concentrate on issues that are popular with the majority of the population, such as children's rights, rather than issues that may attract a public backlash.
+For faith-based CSOs, LGBT issues are particularly tricky.
 Many are already struggling to promote and provide condoms for heterosexuals; little wonder they have not included LGBT issues in their work.
-Still, we need to talk.
-We need to convince them that LGBT rights are human rights and urge them to join hands with us in ensuring that all people are treated the same, regardless of sexual orientation.
+Still, it is necessary to talk and convince them that LGBT rights are human rights, urging them to join hands with us in ensuring that all people are treated the same, regardless of sexual orientation.
 A training workshop for CSOs on LGBT rights would be a good starting point to start up this conversation.